couchbase-examples/php-laravel-quickstart/README.md

 You need to update the connection string and the credentials in the `.env` file in the source folder.

-> Note: Couchbase Server version 7 or higher must be installed and running prior to running the FastAPI app.
+> Note: Couchbase Server version 7 or higher must be installed and running prior to running the Laravel app.

 ### Swagger Documentation